lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 *build inverse function and test it.*

-This graph shows the distribution of the first 100 encoded function indexes:
+This graph shows the distribution of the first 100 golden integers mapped within interval [0.
+1] :

 <img src="formulae/encoded_function_index_graph.png" width="750">